 We have unfortunately designed our socioeconomic structures and rules as if the Earth was an open system, as if her ability to provide us with combustible fuels and her ability to absorb our waste was infinite.

-There is urgency for action from the perspective of economics, public health, social justice, and the environment, but what exactly can we do?
+There is urgency to action from the perspective of economics, public health, social justice, and the environment, but what exactly can we do?
 How can we succeed at addressing so many problems all at once?

 If we look at our social contract as a system, study its inputs and outputs, watch at a granular level at how social wealth flows through the economy like energy flows through a life form, watch whose hands hold power over its emergence, the properties of its flow.
 We can compare these flows to the natural flows of energy within thriving ecosystems.